DajanaS/svs-talent/README.md

 Group component related classes and interfaces in distinct packages following the *com.<company\>.<component\>* package organization schema.

 Make sure you're able to offer the thermoregulator product line to other vendors in the future - your thermoregulator components should not depend on Ventoelectrics' components (classes and interfaces).

+## Exercises Java Enterprise

+### ImprovedWordCounter
+Modify the WordCounter application to ignore the word capitalization using Apache's Commons Lang 3 Library.
+Hint: Use https://mvnrepository.com to find the correct GAV for the library in question.

+### MultiModuleWaterHeater
+Modify the project structure of the WaterHeater to use a module for each component and configure the dependencies among the modules.
+Create a separate "application" module for the "main" application class.